Ziling-Wu/Quantitative-3D-structural-analysis-of-the-cellular-microstructures/README.md

 In the first part 01_main_dataprocessing.m, network registration is performed based on binarized 3D volume; The final results are shown as follows

-In the second part 02_main_dataAnalysis.m, multi-scale feature extraction and data visulization are performed based on the registered network, including\\
+In the second part 02_main_dataAnalysis.m, multi-scale feature extraction and data visulization are performed based on the registered network, including<br/>
-1 . node configuration, branch length, thicknes, orientation, inter-branch angles in the node and branch level; \\
+1 . node configuration, branch length, thicknes, orientation, inter-branch angles in the node and branch level; <br/>
-2. chain and ring analysis in the local cellular level; \\
+2. chain and ring analysis in the local cellular level; <br/>
-3. node analysis based on Fourier transform in the global network level;\\
+3. node analysis based on Fourier transform in the global network level;<br/>

 4. and correlations among different levels.
 Here shows the main parametrers.